Caltech-IPAC/kete/docs/tutorials/neatm.rst

 works best in the regime where there is limited data on an asteroid.
 However as is common with any numerical model with a small number of parameters, many approximations and assumptions have been made which may not always be correct.
-Despite these limitations, NEATM has very successfully been used to estimate with reasonable accuracy the diameter of thousands of asteroids, both NEAs and main belt.
+Despite these limitations, NEATM has been successfully used to estimate with reasonable accuracy the diameter of thousands of asteroids, both NEAs and main belt.

 .. image:: NEATM_heating.png
    :alt: NEATM heating of an asteroid.